 How to Pick a 529 Plan

 After you’ve made that choice, consider the specific investment options and contribution rules that each plan offers.
-To make it a bit easier, we’ve broken down some of the best plane below.
+To make it a bit easier, we’ve broken down nine of the best plans below.

 Utah 529 Plan (My529)